-If HMRC intend to charge you a penalty, you should read our section What penalties might I be given?
+If HMRC intend to charge you a penalty, you should read our page What penalties might I be given?.

 My enquiry is finished and HMRC have sent me a proposed schedule of adjustments.
 Do I have to agree with this?

 No, but normally this will be made up of adjustments that have each been agreed.
 If you do not agree, then HMRC can issue an assessment based on their figures.
 You will then have to appeal against that assessment to the First-tier Tribunal.

 What if I do agree with the proposed schedule of adjustments?

 HMRC will then issue you with a contract settlement agreement.
 It will show the tax payable and will ask you to make an offer to fully settle the tax together with any interest or penalties that might be charged.
 Normally HMRC will provide you with a guide of the sum that they expect and they should also issue you with a Penalty Explanation Letter.
 Although interest will be charged automatically, you should check the penalty charged carefully as you are still able to negotiate the penalty position.